pweerd/Elasticsearch-plugin/README.md

 [Back to the top](#bitmanagers-elasticsearch-plugin)

 ## <a name="bm_parents"></a>bm_parents aggregation
 The bm_parents aggregation maps generated docs/buckets to their parent counterparts, and therefore effectivly dedeplucates buckets by their parent documents.
+You could see this as a reverse children aggregation as well.

 The aggregator needs the type of the child documents and is able to handle multiple levels of parents.
 If the aggregator encounters a record that does not have the specified type, it is ignored.